refinedev/refine/documentation/tutorial/essentials/forms/index.md

 We'll be using the `useForm` hook and have form fields for `name`, `description`, `price`, `material` and `category`.

-Let's add the following lines to our `src/pages/products/create.tsx` file:
+Update your `src/pages/products/create.tsx` file by adding the following lines:

 ```tsx title="src/pages/products/create.tsx"
 import { useForm } from "@refinedev/core";